 - Advanced decay

 - Broken teeth

 If a tooth replacement is needed after an extraction, your oral surgeon will discuss your options during your consultation.

-If you or your child have been recommended for a tooth extraction, please call California Oral Surgery & Dental Implant Center in Garden Grove, CA. Dr. Larson and Dr. Park are experts when it comes to the full scope of oral and maxillofacial surgery, including tooth extraction and tooth replacement.
+If you or your child have been recommended for a tooth extraction, please call California Oral Surgery & Dental Implant Center in Huntington Beach, CA. Dr. Larson, Dr. Park, Dr. Arcan, and Dr. Miller are experts when it comes to the full scope of oral and maxillofacial surgery, including tooth extraction and tooth replacement.